roman-milk/roman-milk.github.io/frank-and.md

  Monday Maxi had another surprise for me.

  "I gave my two weeks notice today.
 My working there with the people I've been working with would be more of a strain than I want on our relationship."
-Report_Story #3